 I am now to consider the effects of vomits in bringing on the hot stage.
 Agreeable to the opinion I have all along advanced respecting vomiting, I am inclined to explain the operation of emetics in the following manner; I do suppose, that, from some specific noxious quality which they possess, they in some way disturb the action of the extreme veffels, and probably also the secreting organs of the succus gastricus, (at the same time may irritate the fentient extremities of the nerves) from which operation the fensibility of the stomach, feeling an enemy harraffing its territories, or interrupting its function, is rouzed, and then calls to her aid the fuperior exertions of vomiting, as a law of the vis medicatrix, which happily terminate in the expulsion of the offending matter.

-mary effect (CCCVIII.
+matter.
+This may be considered as a primary effect (CCCVII.
 CCCVIII.
 CCCIX.).